```html ```

 Recent Sessions

-A rolling window of the most recent sessions, with the current session highlighted.
+A rolling window of the current Foundation block, with the current session highlighted.
 Full dataset and historical sessions via the TrailGenic MCP endpoint.

-# Date Load Avg HR CEI Zone 1 HR Drift Recovery
+# Date Load Avg HR CEI Zone 1 HR Drift Sleep Recovery

 What This Dataset Proves